Meditative Stillness In A Galloping World

 Wild Horses Galloping

 All this galloping made me think of a popular song from my youth – Wildfire.
-In 1975, in the days of driving down country backroads in my 3-on-the-column Rambler, I listened to the AM radio.
-Wildfire was a top hit.
+In the old days of driving down country backroads in a 3-on-the-column Rambler, the AM radio blared and Wildfire was a top hit.

 Michael Martin Murphey, the songwriter, tells us much of this song blossomed from a dream.
 In his Story Behind The Song 'Wildfire' he shares: